This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Heat oil in a 10-inch skillet or sauté pan over medium heat.
-Add the meatballs to the pan and cook, turning them every 2 minutes until browned on all sides, about 8 minutes total.
-Transfer the meatballs to a plate.
+- Heat oil in a 10-inch skillet over medium heat.
+Brown meatballs on all sides, turning every 2 minutes (about 8 minutes total).
+Transfer to a plate.

-- Add beef broth and whisk until smooth; bring to a simmer.
-Return meatballs to the pan and simmer in the gravy, uncovered, until the meatballs are cooked through and the gravy has thickened, about 5-7 minutes.
+- Whisk in beef broth until smooth; bring to a simmer.
+Return meatballs to pan and cook uncovered until meatballs are cooked through and gravy thickens, 5–7 minutes.

-- Remove from heat and stir in sour cream.
-Taste the gravy and add additional salt, if needed.
-Enjoy the meatballs and gravy as-is or serve with pasta or mashed potatoes.
+- Remove from heat, stir in sour cream, and adjust seasoning.
+Serve as-is or with pasta or mashed potatoes.

 Notes